jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 }
 ```

-If you think that's nice, check out how you'd do it in Kotlin:
+That's nice, but check out how you'd do that in Kotlin:

 ```kotlin
 fun <T> frequencyMap(things: Iterable<T>): Map<T, Int> =